 destination IP address, protocol type, source and destination TCP/UDP port, and

-| The firewall should use proxy services for services such as FTP and TELNET,
+inbound and outbound interface. | | The firewall should use proxy services for services such as FTP and TELNET,

 so that advanced authentication measures can be employed and centralized at the